-We will ask you to change into a gown.
-A radiographer will take you into the scan room and will explain the procedure in more detail.
-Should you have any worries the staff will put you at ease and answer your queries.
+On arrival you may be asked to change into a gown.
+A radiographer will take you into the scan room and will explain the procedure to you in more detail.
+Should you have any worries the staff will put you at ease and answer all your queries.

-A CT scan is not painful.
-All you are required to do is lie on a couch which moves through the large doughnut shaped scanner.
+A CT scan is not painful; all you are required to do is lie on a couch which then moves through the large 'doughnut' shaped scanner.
 The scanner couch can be lowered and patients with mobility problems will be offered assistance.

-Your body will never be totally enclosed, and you will be able to communicate with the CT staff through an intercom system.
+Your body will never be totally enclosed and you will be able to communicate with the CT staff through an intercom system.

-For this scan it is necessary to insert a cannula, a small plastic tube, into a vein in your arm.
-This allows us to inject a special fluid called contrast medium, which helps us to see blood vessels more clearly.
+For this scan it is necessary to insert a cannula (a small plastic tube) into a vein in your arm.
+This allows us to inject a special fluid called contrast medium which helps us to see blood vessels more clearly.
+The injection may give a warm sensation throughout the body but this soon passes.

-A small tube will be inserted into your back passage to allow us to fill your lower bowel with a special fluid.
-This also helps us to interpret your scan.
-You need to lie very still while the scan is in progress, and we may ask you to hold your breath for a short time.
+You need to lie very still whilst the scan is in progress and we may ask you to hold your breath for a short time.